compuphase/demangle/readme.md

 # Demangle

-This library implements C++ name demangling for GNU GCC.
+This module implements C++ name demangling for GNU GCC.
 GNU conforms to the name mangling scheme of the [Itanium C++ ABI](https://itanium-cxx-abi.github.io/cxx-abi/abi.html#mangling).

 The library is written in plain C with C99 extensions.